French Madagascar

 The Colony of Madagascar and Dependencies (Colonie de Madagascar et dépendances) was a French colony off the coast of Southeast Africa between 1897 and 1958 in what is now Madagascar.
 The colony was formerly a protectorate of France known as Malagasy Protectorate.
-The protectorate became a colony, following Queen Ranavalona III's exile to island of Réunion.
+The protectorate became a colony, following Queen Ranavalona III's exile to Réunion.

 In 1958, the colonial administration in Madagascar was abolished, and it became an autonomous territory of the French Community as the Malagasy Republic, which existed until 1975.

 History

 Background and French protectorate

 The United Kingdom had been an ally of Madagascar.
-In May 1862, John Russell, 1st Earl Russell, Britain's foreign secretary instructed Connolly Pakenham that Radama II should keep the country away from foreign powers.
+In May 1862, John Russell, 1st Earl Russell, Britain's foreign secretary, instructed Connolly Pakenham that Radama II should keep the country away from foreign powers.
 In 1882, the French started to occupy much of Madagascar's northern and western territories.
 In 1883, the Franco-Hova Wars commenced between France and Merina Kingdom, but the outcome remained inconclusive.
 The British government acted as a restraining hand on France's desire to swallow up the island.
 On 17 December 1885, Queen Ranavalona III signed the treaty in which Madagascar became a French protectorate, although this was disputed by Madagascar, as well as taking out a loan of 10 million francs.
-In 1888, the queen was granted the Grand-Croix of the Légion d'Honneur.
+In 1888, the queen was granted the grand cross of the Legion of Honour (the Légion d'Honneur), the highest and most prestigious French order of merit.
 The queen was reluctantly passionate about preventing her country to fall to France.
-The queen tried to cease French incursion, however, this remained futile and in September 1895, the queen was forced to surrender Madagascar's capital, Tananarive, to the French.
+The queen tried to cease French incursion; however, this remained futile and in September 1895, the queen was forced to surrender Madagascar's capital, Tananarive, to the French.

-According to the queen's perspective, the treaty was supposed to preserve her crown and the monarchy in Madagascar, however France's yearning for expanding their colonial empire in Africa, the treaty proved to be nothing but a ruse.
-Queen Ranavalona was removed from power and was exiled to French island of Réunion for two years, followed by to Algiers after.
-After her exile, Madagascar formally became a French colony.
+The queen accepted the treaty to preserve her crown and the monarchy in Madagascar.
+But France's yearning to expand their colonial empire in Africa meant the treaty proved to be nothing but a ruse.
+Queen Ranavalona was removed from power and was exiled to the French island of Réunion for two years, then Algiers afterwards.
+As she went into exile, Madagascar formally became a French colony.